Needle and syringe programmes: Operation

 Needle and syringe programs operate differently in different parts of the world; the first NSPs in Europe and Australia gave out sterile equipment to drug users, having begun in the context of the early AIDS epidemic.
-The United States took a far more reluctant approach, typically requiring IDUs to already have used needles to exchange for sterile ones - this "One-for-one" system is where the same number of syringes must be returned.
+The United States took a far more reluctant approach, typically requiring IDUs to already have used needles to exchange for sterile ones - this "one-for-one" system is where the same number of syringes must be returned.

-According to Santa Cruz County, California, exchange staff interviewed by Santa Cruz Local in 2019, it is a common practice for exchanges to not count, but approximate the returned sharps by "eyeballing" the volume.
+According to Santa Cruz County, California, exchange staff interviewed by Santa Cruz Local in 2019, it is a common practice not to count the number of exchanged needles exactly, but rather to estimate the number based on a container's volume.
 Holyoke, Massachusetts, also uses the volume system.
 United Nations Office on Drugs and Crime for South Asia suggests visual estimation or asking the client how many they brought back.
 The volume-based method left potential for gaming the system and an exchange agency in Vancouver devoted significant effort to game the system.

 Some, such as the Columbus Public Health in Ohio weigh the returned sharps rather than counting.

 The practices and policies vary between needle and syringe program sites.
 In addition to exchange, there is a model called "needs-based" where the syringes are handed out without requiring any to be returned.

 According to a report published in 1994, Montreal's CACTUS exchange which has a policy of one-for-one, plus one needle with a limit of 15 had a return rate of 75-80% between 1991 and 1993.

 An exchange in Boulder, Colorado, implemented a one-for-one with four starter needles and reported an exchange rate of 89.1% in 1992.

-In the United States, where the One-for-one system still dominates, some 25% of injecting drug users are living positive with HIV; in Australia, which hands out equipment for free to anyone needing it (only charging a small fee for some more expensive equipment, like wheel filters and higher-quality tourniquets), only 1% of the IDU population is HIV-positive as of 2015, compared to over 20% in the late 1980s when NSP programs began to spread nationally and became accessible to most of the population.
+In the United States, where the one-for-one system still dominates, some 25% of injecting drug users are living positive with HIV; in Australia, which hands out equipment for free to anyone needing it (only charging a small fee for some more expensive equipment, like wheel filters and higher-quality tourniquets), only 1% of the IDU population is HIV-positive as of 2015, compared to over 20% in the late 1980s when NSP programs began to spread nationally and became accessible to most of the population.